http4s/http4s/docs/src/hugo/content/middleware.md

 some cases, such as [Authentication], middleware may even prevent the service from being called.

-At it's most basic, middleware is simply a function that takes one `Service` as a parameter and returns another `Service`.
-In addition to the `Service`, the middleware function can take any additional parameters it needs to perform it's task.
+At its most basic, middleware is simply a function that takes one `Service` as a parameter and returns another `Service`.
+In addition to the `Service`, the middleware function can take any additional parameters it needs to perform its task.
 Let's look at a simple example.

 For this, we'll need a dependency on the http4s [dsl].